 If you haven’t noticed, it’s all about the customer these days.
-According to Oracle, 77% of consumers say inefficient customer experiences detract from their quality of life.
-This proves that the moment you put the customer at the core of your business and focus on improving these experiences, you’re already one step closer to success.
+According to Zendesk, 80% of consumers say they will leave a company if they have more than one disappointing customer experience.
+This proves that the moment you put the customer at the core of your business and focus on improving their experiences, you’re already one step closer to success.
 And that is precisely why businesses are looking to customer feedback tools as a foundation for this success.

-To make it easier for you, we’ve compiled of a list of the six different categories of customer feedback tools into one article.
-Based on these categories and your business’ goals, this should help solidify your decision:
+To make the choice easier for you, we’ve compiled a list of the six different categories of customer feedback tools into one article.
+Together with your business goals, these categories should help to solidify your decision:

 - Voice of the Customer (VoC) Tools